Consider this glossary an aperitif to prepare your palate for what’s to come.

 K: Kare Kare

 Filipino food is taking a step into the spotlight once dominated by Korean BBQ.
-And Kare Kare is a classic dish to whet your palate.
+And Kare Kare is the classic dish to try.
 It’s peanut-y, curry-like sauce is comfort-food like you’ve never had before.

-Uncommon herbs have a spot in the limelight in 2018.
+Uncommon herbs will add flavor to menus in 2018.
 Expect to see unique herbs like lovage and lemon balm grace menus.

 Matcha is so 2015, the new green superfood to capture our attention is Moringa- a plant native to India, Pakistan, and Nepal.
-Its health benefits are off the charts, however, what’s more notable is its ability to thrive in dry climates.
-It’s drought-tolerance, combined with high levels of protein make it much more than just a superfood fad.
+Its health benefits are off the charts; however, more exciting is that it thrives in dry climates.
+It’s drought-tolerance, combined with high protein levels, makes it much more than just a superfood fad.
 Moringa has the potential to feed the world.

 N: Non-wheat noodles